sashkoristov/master-theses/README.md

 # Available master theses

+Tentative timeline for the available topics:

-* Tentative requirements analyses August-September 2023
+* Requirements analyses August-September 2023
-* Tentative start September 2023 - January 2024
+* Start September 2023 - January 2024
-* Tentative finish June - September 2024
+* Finish June - September 2024

-The following topics for master theses are available for the winter semester 2023:
+The following topics for master theses are available to start in the winter semester 2023:

 ## *FissionLess*